Frequently Asked Questions

 How do I transfer my membership to another club?

 - Every member has the option to transfer their membership to a new club at no cost when they renew online each year.
-If you need to transfer your membership after you have already renewed you will need to call the UGA at 801-563-0400 to transfer over the phone for a $5 fee.
-If you are renewing your membership by mail, you will need to include an extra $5 to cover your transfer fee.
+If you need to transfer your membership after you have already renewed you will need to call the UGA at 801-563-0400.
+If you are renewing your membership by mail, simply let us know what club you would like to have as your home club on the mail-in form.

 How do I sign up at multiple clubs?